hansoh0/Cans-Casino-Poker/README.md

 # POKER

-A poker casino game that operates within a linux terminal created by @saucecan (https://www.github.com/saucecan)
+A poker casino game that operates within a linux terminal created by @hansoh0 (https://www.github.com/hansoh0)

 ## Installation